 Break Event From Suspend

-The two lines in this section control whether the system will wake-up if either of the events noted occur.
-The defaults are shown on the screen illustration.
+The two lines in this section control whether the system will wake-up from Suspend mode if there is activity on any of the IRQ lines noted.
+The default settings are as shown in the screen illustration.